quartiq/booster/book/src/front-panel.md

 _Figure 1_: Sample Booster front-panel indications.

-In the example above, it can be seen that CH0 is enabled with RF power amplification.
+In the example above, it can be seen that CH0 is enabled.

-Channel 2 is enabled, but one of the interlocks has tripped, so no RF power amplification is occurring.
+Channel 2 is enabled, but one of the protection interlocks has tripped.
 This channel interlock can be cleared by pressing the "Interlock Reset" button after the trip source has been removed.

-Channels 1 and 3-7 are all powered up, but disabled, so there is no RF amplification.
+Channels 1 and 3-7 are all powered up, but outputs are disabled.

 # Ethernet Port